Xiol/TVHTC/README.md

 TVHTC
 =====

-TVHeadend transcoding and notification thing.

-Mainly so I could flex my Golang, don't expect anything mindblowing here.
+TVHeadend transcoding and notification thing, mainly so I could flex my Golang, don't expect anything mindblowing here.
+There are also a significant amount of assumptions being made since I've not really made this for anyone else to use anyway.